 Blank Canvas (beyond classification) are a group of people of all ages who are serious about spontaneity and play.
-They meet every Tuesday from 4.30-6.30 to follow what they are up to right now please click here Blank Canvas .
+For 9 1/2 years they met every Tuesday from 4.30-6.30.
+They now meet every Sunday from 10-12 (focus on the 2nd Sunday of the month) to follow what they are up to right now please click here Blank Canvas .

 BC BIO 2017/18

 21 Make a mask from an egg box.

 20 Paint an egg with you choice of clown makeup.